 Sandra is the author of the blog Eclectic Grounds, has been a guest

 writer for Dance Advantage, and is a writer for Dance Writer Australia.

 Her artistic works have been featured in publications such as Average Art, The Tap Love Tour Podcast, What Moves You, and Not Random Art.

-She first started tap dancing at the age of 10 under the direction of her Mom.
+She started her tap training at the age of 10 under the direction of her Mom.
 From then on, she was influenced by many different teachers and

 mentors, such as Barbara Duffy, Sebastian Weber, Pia Neises, Derick Grant, Sarah Petronio, and Heather Cornell, to only name a few.
 She

 graduated from the tap dance apprenticeship S.O.N.T.I. with magna cum laude.

 Sandra considers herself a musician, and the tap shoes are her instrument.
 Her style is deeply rooted in the aesthetic of jazz music, however, her art is not tied to a specific genre.
 It is merely a tool to create the most genuine and sophisticated expression possible.
 A catalyst to explore art as an extension of the human experience.
 Her visual art, which spans the realms of abstract art, illustration, and pattern design, serves as a tool to share the beauty she sees in the world with others.

 THE TAP LOVE TOUR PODCAST by TRAVIS AND TANYA KNIGHTS